 About one out of every ten containers handled worldwide is handled in ports of the Yangtze River Delta.
 In East Asia, export-oriented industrialization policies undertaken by Hong Kong, Taiwan, and South Korea sustained the strong growth in container throughput handled by these economies from the 1980s.
 China developed similar strategies in the late 1980s resulting in elevated growth first in the Pearl River Delta and then in the Yangtze Delta port system and the Bohai Bay region.
 In the past ten years, Shanghai, Guangzhou, Shenzhen, Qingdao, and Ningbo joined Hong Kong, Busan, and Singapore as the world’s busiest container ports.
 The Rhine-Scheldt Delta (Belgium/the Netherlands) was the world’s number one container handing region in the world till the mid-1990s when south China took the lead.
-While the dynamics of containerization and container flows are well-known, much less is known about what is being carried by containers is much less, particularly as it concerns commodities.
+While the dynamics of containerization and container flows are well-known, much less is known about what is being carried by containers, particularly as it concerns commodities.

 C. Containerized growth dynamics

 The conventional growth dynamics of containerization have mainly relied on an array of drivers, which include:

 - Derived Growth.
 Often labeled as organic growth, derived growth is an economic development outcome with greater quantities of containerized cargoes being traded.
 Globalization also implies a growth in the average distance over which containerized freight is being carried.
 In both cases, greater containerized capacities are required, average voyage days per vessel increase, and the number of vessel roundtrips per year decreases.
 The dynamics based on derived demand may have reached maturity in containerization potential as many global supply chains are now fully containerized.